Krupaparmar30/AdvFlutterCh1/README.md

 * By setting the ThemeData in the MaterialApp widget, you effectively define a default theme for your app.
 This theme will be automatically applied to all the widgets in the Flutter app, ensuring a consistent look throughout.
 However, if needed, you can still override this default theme at a specific widget level.

+*  ThemeData.light() -> This uses to provaide default light theme.
+*  darkTheme: ThemeData.dark() ->  This uses to provaide dark theme.
+*  themeMode:ThemeMode.system -> This uses to provadie the system theme.
+*  //like system color light to the page color light and like system color dark to the page color dark